SaadAttieh/auto-arg-parse/readme.md

 ## Coming soon

 *  Variable number of arguments,
+*  Trigger code on successful parsing of a flag,
+*  Faster implementation of flag exclusivity
 *  More built in conversions (other number formats, file path->stream conversion, etc.)